-The Cardinal Gibbons school community celebrated the start of the 2019-2020 school year with by joining in fellowship at an All School Mass.
+The Cardinal Gibbons school community celebrated the start of the 2019-2020 school year by joining in fellowship at an All School Mass.
 The Most Rev. Luis Zarama, bishop of Raleigh led the mass, honoring the Solemnity of the Assumption of the Blessed Virgin Mary, together with Gibbons Chaplain Fr.
 Daniel Oschwald.

 Diocesan officials also attended the first All-School Mass of the year, as did members of the Gibbons Board of Trustees as well as a group of Gibbons Alumni who returned to their alma mater to sing in the choir.
 They joined the students and educators who filled the main gym, which was transformed into a sacred and solemn space for Mass.